seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Will not sustain it.

 **MARK ANTONY**
-Now, my dearest queen,–
+Now, my dearest queen,--

 **CLEOPATRA**
 Pray you, stand further from me.

 **MARK ANTONY**
-What’s the matter?
+What's the matter?

 **CLEOPATRA**
-I know, by that same eye, there’s some good news.
+I know, by that same eye, there's some good news.
 What says the married woman?
 You may go:
 Would she had never given you leave to come!
-Let her not say ’tis I that keep you here:
+Let her not say 'tis I that keep you here:
 I have no power upon you; hers you are.

 **MARK ANTONY**
-The gods best know,–
+The gods best know,--

 **CLEOPATRA**
 O, never was there queen
-So mightily betray’d! yet at the first
+So mightily betray'd! yet at the first
 I saw the treasons planted.

 **MARK ANTONY**
-Cleopatra,–
+Cleopatra,--

 **CLEOPATRA**
 Why should I think you can be mine and true,